How to Convert PDF to Speech in 2026 (Step-by-Step Guide)

 Image-based PDFs are basically pictures of text.
 Scanned documents, photographed pages, and some older PDFs fall into this category.
 You can't select text in them.

 For image-based PDFs, you need OCR.
-SpeechReader handles this automatically.
+Some tools like SpeechReader handle this automatically.
 When you upload a scanned PDF, the OCR engine reads the image and extracts the text.
 The quality depends on how clear the scan is.
 Clean scans with good contrast work best.

 Tips for better OCR results: